 Field-hunting tip

-Look in hydrothermal mercury deposits country — that is the host setting where kelyanite typically forms.
+Look in hydrothermal mercury deposits country, the host setting where kelyanite typically forms.
 If you start seeing cinnabar, calomel, montroydite in float, you are in the right ground.
 Field specimens usually show a platy or granular habit, so train your eye for that shape before scanning the outcrop.